About the Network

 Click here to become a General Member now.

-Some Network functions – such as directly convening state and local stakeholders and customizing national communications to a local context – are more effectively accomplished by organizations closer to the work on the ground, rather than a national intermediary.
-Lead State and Local Organization carry out these functions, which complement those coordinated by CFED.
+Some Network functions – such as directly convening state and local stakeholders, advocating for local and state policy change and customizing national communications to a local context – are more effectively accomplished by organizations closer to the work on the ground, rather than a national intermediary.
+Network Leaders carry out these functions, which complement those coordinated by CFED.

-By working with Lead State Organizations in each state and Lead Local Organizations in local areas where assets-related advocacy and practice are strong, the Network leverages and respects the strong relationships that already exist in the assets field.
+By working with State Network Leaders in each state and Local and Native Network Leaders in local areas where assets-related advocacy and practice are strong, the Network leverages and respects the strong relationships that already exist in the assets field.

-Click here to learn more about the process for becoming a Lead State or Local Organization.
+Click here to learn more about the process for becoming a Network Leader.

 Leadership of the Network